alshedivat/al-folio/_posts/2022-08-29-E-commerce-blogpost-distill.md

     </div>
 </div>

+Do some featuring, to calculate Recency, Frequency, Monetary, which are

+- Recency: How recently a customer has made a purchase
+- Frequency: How often a customer makes a purchase
-Do some featuring, to calculate Recency, Frequency, Monetary I also calculate MostRecent and EngagedAge of each customer base on Earliest and Lastest Invoice.
+- Monetary Value: How much money a customer spends on purchases I also calculate MostRecent and EngagedAge of each customer base on Earliest and Lastest Invoice.
   Let's plot the price range to see the distribution of Customer spending

 <div class="row mt-3">
     <div class="col-sm mt-6 mt-md-0">